immcantation/immcantation/training/10x_tutorial.md

 ## Create germlines

-The goal is to reconstruct the sequence of the unmutated ancestor of each clone.
-We use a reference database of known alleles ([IMGT](http://www.imgt.org)).
-Because it is very difficult to accurately infer the D region and the junction region for BCR sequences, we mask this region with `N`.
+The goal is to reconstruct the sequence of the unmutated ancestor of each clone using a reference database of known alleles ([IMGT](http://www.imgt.org)), before building B cell lineage trees.
+Due to the challenging nature of accurately inferring the D region and the junction region for BCR sequences, this region is masked with `N`.

-Before B cell lineage trees can be built, it is necessary to construct the unmutated germline sequence for each B cell clone.
-Typically the IGH D segment is masked because the junction region of heavy chains often cannot be reliably reconstructed.
 Note that occasionally errors are thrown for some clones - this is typical and usually results in those clones being excluded.

 In the example below, we read in the IMGT germline references from our Docker container.
 If you’re using a local installation, you can download